Rovers Return Inn: Fire (1986)

-During a sing-a-long night, when the guests stood around the piano, the lights in the pub had been flickering and cutting out all night.
+During a sing-along night, when the guests stood around the piano, the lights in the pub had been flickering and cutting out all night.
 Much to the frustration of Bet Lynch (Julie Goodyear) and the rest of the punters.
 Jack Duckworth (Bill Tarmey), potman at the time, decided to fix the problem.
 Upon return, he was graciously thanked for solving the problem.
 However, he had replaced the fuse with a far stronger one, leaving the problem of a potential explosion.
 Bet retired to bed that night, having locked up.
-In the middle of the night, the inevitable happened; the fuse box exploded and started a fire.
-This scene was shown at the end of the previous episode, Episode 2630 on 16 June 1986, showing the fuse box showering sparks as it exploded, with flames licking out from a left over box of scotch whisky over the end credits.
+In the middle of the night, the inevitable happened, and the fuse caught fire.
+This scene was shown at the end of the previous episode, Episode 2630 on 16 June 1986.

-The fire eventually took hold in the main bar area by the time young couple Kevin Webster (Michael Le Vell) and Sally Seddon (Sally Dynevor) returned from a rock concert in Sheffield at 5.30am.
-Noticing the smoke seeping out from under the Rovers door with the orange glow of the flames behind the glass, Sally alerted Kevin, gently whispering "Fire!".
-The street soon came alive as residents Percy Sugden (Bill Waddington) and Terry Duckworth (Nigel Pivaro) offered a helping hand.
-Immediately aware Bet was asleep in her bedroom and failing to wake her after banging the front doors to do so, Kevin acquired a ladder with the help of Percy and was able to reach the bedroom window.
-Ken Barlow (William Roache) phoned for the fire brigade, and moved the Barlows' orange Volkswagen Beetle under the viaduct, Jack doing the same with the Duckworth's Vauxhall Nova, to clear a space for the emergency services when they arrived.
-Emily Bishop (Eileen Derbyshire), Ivy Tilsley (Lynne Perrie) and Hilda Ogden (Jean Alexander) were others to join in with the rescue mission.

-Inside, Bet had finally woken up, trying her beside lamp with no success, and raced out of the bedroom to crawl along the landing to her escape out of the pub, only to find her exit down the stairs blocked by flames that leapt up at her from the hallway.
-She released a blood-curdling scream and ran back into the bedroom, slamming the door behind her and slipping to the floor, whimpering and vomiting up the smoke that had congealed in her stomach.
-She collapsed unconscious, overcome from the smoke, before she could reach the window to shout for help.
-Julie Goodyear later revealed that her night dress, supposedly fire-proofed, had in fact caught fire during filming of the scene, and she was in genuine danger.
-She said in the 2010 documentary Coronation Street - 50 Years, 50 Moments that "the scream at the top of the stairs was for real.
+Inside, Bet had finally woken up and raced out of her bedroom to attempt to escape, only to find her exit down the stairs blocked by flames that leapt up at her from the hallway.
+She released a blood-curdling scream and ran back into the bedroom, fearing for her life, and collapsed unconscious, overcome from the smoke, before she could reach the window.
+Julie Goodyear later revealed that her nightdress, supposedly fire-proofed, had, in fact, caught fire during filming of the scene, and she was in genuine danger.
+She said in the 2010 documentary "Coronation Street – 50 Years, 50 Moments" that "the scream at the top of the stairs was for real.
 I was terrified."